 We know that Flash websites were cool not too long ago, but now they’re not.
 Once mobile devices came into play, Flash websites were deemed difficult to use and worked against you in search results.
 What’s more, most computers no longer support Flash.

 A site that relies on Flash is in dire need of change.
-You may not know it, but your Flash website actually works against you in search results now and most content is no longer recognised.
+You may not know it, but your Flash website actually works against you in search results now and most content is no longer recognized.

 11. Lack of Search Engine Optimization

 Since SEO isn’t an incredibly new phenomenon, if your site isn’t optimized for the search engines, then it’s too old.
 Search engine optimization helps you rank better in Google and makes your business’s site more appealing.
 Not using SEO makes it difficult for users to find your website in the first place and if people aren’t finding your website, then your business certainly isn’t gaining new customers.
+Working with our SEO services team can certainly build a stronger seo presence for you.

 When implementing SEO techniques, be sure not to accidentally penalize yourself.
 Talking with your marketing team can help you better understand the dos and don’ts of SEO and help your site rise through the Google ranks.